Hand Hole - Law Dictionary Search Results

 Pillory

-a post and having holes through which the head and hands of an offender were thrust so as to be exposed … frame of adjustable boards erected on a post and having holes through which the head and hands of an offender were
+A frame of adjustable boards erected on a post and having holes through which the head and hands of an offender were thrust so as to be exposed in front of it … A frame of adjustable boards erected on a post and having holes through which the head and hands of an offender were thrust so as to be exposed in front

 Sling

-strap the ends of the string are taken in the hand and the whole whirled rapidly round until by loosing one … stick to the other The missile being lodged in a hole in the strap the ends of the string are taken
+missile being lodged in a hole in the strap the ends of the string are taken in the hand and the whole whirled rapidly round until by loosing one end the missile is let fly with centrifugal

 Pillory

-with holes and moveable boards, through which the heads and hands of criminals were put.
-The punishment of the pillory, abolished … Pillory, a frame erected on a pillar, and made with holes and moveable boards, through which the heads and hands of
+a frame erected on a pillar, and made with holes and moveable boards, through which the heads and hands of criminals were put.
+The punishment of the pillory, abolished by 56 Geo.
+3, c.
+138, except for … Pillory, a frame erected on a pillar, and made with holes and moveable boards, through which the heads and hands of criminals were put.
+The punishment of the pillory,

 Tenure

-of Saxon liberty, which were left untouched by the oppressive hand of the Norman.
-Included among free socage tenures were petit
+said by some persons to be the relics of Saxon liberty, which were left untouched by the oppressive hand of the Norman.
+Included among free socage tenures were petit serjeanty tenure in burgage, and gavelkind.
+(1) Petit

 - ‹ Prev